NVB20/StockSum/README.md

 # Stock Calculator Web App

 This is a simple web application built with Flask that calculates position size, stop loss, and deal cost for stock trading.
-It allows users to input the high and low values of a candle along with the risk amount.
+It allows users to input the high and low values of a candle along with the desired risk amount.
 The app then calculates the following:

 - **Enter Position**: The price at which the trade will be entered.
 - **Stop Loss**: The price at which the trade will be stopped to limit losses.